When your car has returned from the shop, you might notice green caps on the tires. What does this mean? Is there anything special about green?

 Does A Green Cap Mean Nitrogen?

-Green caps are likely to mean nitrogen if you’ve just picked up your new car straight from the dealership.
+Emerald caps are likely to mean nitrogen if you’ve just picked up your new car straight from the dealership.
 They could also have “N2” written on them.

 How Do I Know If My Green Tire Caps Mean Nitrogen?

-(But, if the caps are bright green and look very similar to normal, don’t worry.
-They’re most likely just green valve caps.)
+But, if the caps are bright green and look very similar to normal, don’t worry.
+They’re most likely just green valve caps.

 Why Is Nitrogen Better For Tires?